Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: and cardinality bounds

 \subsection{The \unitsep{} criterion}

-Starting from \cref{prop:basiccriterion}, we may now derive an alternative criterion for the existence of a classical model.
+Starting from \cref{prop:basiccriterion}, we may now derive an alternative criterion for the existence of \vgrSC{a classical}\vgr{an operationally noncontextual ontological} model.
 First, we make an assumption for the types of ontic spaces that we are considering.